Moffett, Oklahoma

 Moffett is a town in Sequoyah County, Oklahoma, United States.
 It is part of the Fort Smith, Arkansas-Oklahoma Metropolitan Statistical Area.
-The population was 128 at the 2010 census, a decline of 28.5 percent from the figure of 179 recorded in 2000.
+As of the 2020 census, Moffett had a population of 38.

 History

 After the Civil War, several Cherokee and Cherokee freedmen settled around the present community of Moffett.
 A post office was established in 1908 and was named for Martha Moffett Payne, wife of Dr. Samuel Payne.
 The town became an agricultural center, especially for cotton farmers.

 Moffett incorporated in 1928.
 Its population was 340 at the 1930 census, and peaked at 538 in 1940.
 Before and during World War II, the town's bars and gambling establishments attracted soldiers from nearby Fort Smith, Arkansas and Camp Chaffee.
 The U.S. Army declared Moffett "off limits" during the war, and kept the ban in place until the mid-1970s.
 The town began a long decline after World War II.
 The 1960 census counted 357 residents, and the decline has continued to the present.

 Moffett's history has included several damaging floods.
 The most notable of these occurred in 1943, 1957, 1986, 1990, and 2019.

 In 2007, the town filed for Chapter 9 bankruptcy after Oklahoma's attorney general declared it was operating a speed trap, and barred local police from issuing speeding citations.
 Without the steady stream of citation revenue generated from motorists passing through on U.S. Highway 64, the town was unable to manage the $200,000 in debts incurred by the former mayor.